 Mood and pace

 Do you want the mood to change during the course of the video, or be consistent throughout?
-Perhaps you want to use music as ‘bookends’ to signal the intro and outro, while playing it at a lower volume during the middle.
+Perhaps you want to use music as ‘bookends’ to signal the intro and outro while playing it at a lower volume during the middle.

 What about pace?
 Do you want to keep it steady, or change gears at certain points?
-You can even stop and start the music at specific points to emphasise important messages, which increases its impact when it’s re-introduced.
+You can even stop and start the music at specific points to emphasize important messages, which increases its impact when it’s re-introduced.

 If your promotional video will have a lot of voiceover, avoid complex melodies and/or instruments that use the same frequencies as the human voice in the music.
 String instruments and some keyboard instruments use the same frequency spectrum as vocals, which can make it harder to pick out what’s being said.

 Music in Video Marketing Question #3: What are your audience’s needs?

 At Clearhead, we do a huge amount of work in the education sector, particularly for colleges and universities.
 These organizations need to be sensitive to the accessibility needs of a wide audience range, and there are several ways we help them to do this.